jacobemery/mongodb/README.md

 Assumptions:
 - This is running directly on a Red Hat Enterprise Linux (RHEL) server (tested on RHEL 8 & 9).
 - You have passwordless sudo access.
 - This is not a production server.
+This is an opinionated install, so if there's actual important workload on the server you're installing to, make sure this won't mess things up for you.

 ## 1) Become root
 ~~~